-The Job of a Certified Nursing Assistant
+The Role of a Certified Nursing Assistant

-- Furnishing basic care to patients
+- Furnishing basic services to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

 - Maintaining a record of patient's health status